Trust, not authority, is the only glue that will hold organizations together in a diverse, global, technology-empowered world

 Building trust between individuals, across teams and throughout an organization is a big challenge with a potentially huge payoff.
 My experience of working internationally with leadership teams across all sectors has shown me that it is possible to generate greater levels of trust systemically.
 Taking time to cultivate healthy relationships by attending to the quality of dialogue, actively managing the dynamics between differing levels of seniority and ensuring that challenge is handled constructively in a meeting means that teams can work together in a more agile, strategic and innovative way.
 Businesses, teams and leaders can win back trust by actively building trust through changed behaviours.

-Sarah Rozenthuler is a Chartered Psychologist, Leadership and Dialogue Consultant and published author of Life-Changing Conversations.
+This programme is co-facilitated by Sarah Rozenthuler, a Chartered Psychologist, Leadership and Dialogue Consultant and published author of Life-Changing Conversations.
 She has over 15 years experience helping leaders and teams to build trust and unlock their collective intelligence through better dialogue.

 To read Paul Zak’s 2017 Harvard Business Review article, The Neuroscience of Trust click here